maiquynhtruong/compilers/README.md

 These functions are declared in the `code_gen/error.h` file.
 Therefore, in order to turn on or off debugging info, uncomment/comment their implementations in the file `code_gen/error.c`.

-## Architecture and documentation
-Please check out the [wiki](https://github.com/maiquynhtruong/compilers/wiki) for more documentation and **lessons learned**!

-The main purpose of this project is to learn more about compiler.
-Therefore, I try my best to create a good knowledge base in the wiki that not only documents the code but also the lessons I've learned in the process.
-I hope this project could be helpful for others in the future, especially those who want to use LLVM C API but struggle with the lack of documentation from the main website.

 ## Contributing and Questions
 Feel free to create issues and make pull requests :)